pnewstein/QuestByCycle/docs/ADMIN.md

 ### Engaging the Community

-- **Regular Updates**: Keep the community engaged with regular updates and new tasks.
+- **Regular Updates**: Keep the community engaged with regular updates and new quests.
 - **Encourage Participation**: Motivate users to participate by highlighting achievements and progress.
 - **Moderate Discussions**: Ensure a positive and supportive environment by moderating discussions on the Shout Board.